html-screen-capture-js/html-screen-capture-js/README.md

 parameter supplied to the function.
 Valid options are below:
 - "htmlScreenCaptureJs.OutputType.OBJECT"; the return value is an object.
 (Default)
 - "htmlScreenCaptureJs.OutputType.STRING"; the return value is a string.
-- "htmlScreenCaptureJs.OutputType.URI"; the return value is a URI-encoded string.
-- "htmlScreenCaptureJs.OutputType.BASE64"; the return value is a Base64-encoded string.

 ### Usage Example